creativenucleus/jamuary-2025-www/content/blog/1-primitives.md

 I'm going to give the honour of first tip to:

-> Have [the TIC-80 reference](https://tic80.com/learn) open in a browser tab so you can check the details.
+> Have [the TIC-80 reference](https://tic80.com/learn) open in a browser tab so you can check on details.

 I've done plenty of ByteJams and I still need it when I'm under pressure and things go wrong or my mind goes blank.
 There's no shame in that.

-The most useful things for me have been:
+Your mileage will vary, but the most useful things for me have been:

 - The memory map, especially the special area of VRAM (we'll explore this later)
-- When something isn't working and you need to check the order of arguments - side-eye glances at `ttri` and `memcpy` 😠
+- When something isn't working and you need to check the order of arguments.
+Side-eye glances at `ttri` and `memcpy` 😠

 Similarly:

 > If you have tiny, but complicated bits of code that you like to use, have some code snippets that you can copy and paste in.
 Maybe organised in a GitHub repository.

-I'm sure spectators would prefer to see you acheive whatever you're heading for rather than getting bogged down in a typo you can't figure out.
-Frowned-upon for competitive livecoding, but ByteJamming is about fun, so whatever the opposite of frowned-upon is!
+I'm sure spectators would prefer to see you acheive your vision rather than getting sunk by a typo you can't figure out for 20 minutes.
+This'll be frowned-upon for competitive livecoding, of course, but we're ByteJamming so turn that frowned-upon upside downed-upon!

 I tend to copy in some short functions (3-5 lines) for 3D rotation and projection, because I've wrestled with those enough.
 One day I'm sure I'll get round to learning them solidly.
-Maybe.
-If I need to.
+(Maybe.
+If I need to).

 ## The Basic Shapes